Loading...

 The spontaneous polarization can be calculated by using the formula

 The relative energy per formula shows the switching barrier from polar to anti-polar structures assuming a smooth homogeneous switching from polar to anti-polar structure via non-polar h-BN type intermediate.
 In order to get a proper switching barrier one needs to do ss-NEB calculations.
-One can find this useful on how to perform ss-NEB calculations
+One can find this useful tutorial on how to perform ss-NEB calculations

 A guide to modeling charge transport properties and thermoelectric performance